|

 Moreover, if we try to do something different from Christs own example,

-then we are guilty of presumption and
+then we are guilty, through self-love, of presumption

 grace than with presumption and pride!